ramesh-dev-code/misaligned-heat-sink/README.md

 ![](https://i.imgur.com/59ynZRO.png)

 ### Training
+1. Freeze all the convolution layers in the pre-trained VGG model.
+Train only the fully-connected network (with two 512-node hidden layers and a 2-node output layer with softmax classifier) on the target dataset
-1. Maximum training epochs = 100
+2. Maximum training epochs = 100
-2. Save the model after each epoch in the ModelCheckPoint and set patience = 30 in the EarlyStopping
+3. Save the model after each epoch in the ModelCheckPoint and set patience = 30 in the EarlyStopping
-3. Execution Time: 3.76 m, Epochs: 35
+4. Execution Time: 3.76 m, Epochs: 35

 #### Performance
 ![](https://i.imgur.com/VcANspd.png)